-In the scope of this research, the ordered logistics regression is used due to the dependent variable - attitude toward income inequality - is in the form of a qualitative variable which possesses a natural ordering.
-To clarify how the attitude toward income inequality is explained by its drivers, the following model is taken into account.
+In the scope of this research, the ordered logistics regression is used due to the dependent variable - attitude toward income inequality - is in the form of qualitative variable which possesses a natural ordering.
+To clarify how attitude toward income inequality is explained by its drivers, the following model is taken into account.

-$$\ln\left(\frac{P{Attitude_i}}{1 - P{Attitude_i}}\right) = \beta_0 + \sum_i \beta_j X_j + \varepsilon_i \tag{1}$$
+$$\ln\left(\frac{P{Attitude_i}}{1 - P{Attitude_i}}\right) = \beta_0 + \sum \beta_j X_j + \varepsilon_i$$ (1)

-Attitude represents for attitude toward income $P{Attitude_i}$ inequality. is the probability of respondents agree on attitude toward income inequality at level i. $\beta_0$ is the intercept. $X_j$ is the set of variables including Gender, Age, Political party, Education, Supervision, Family income, and Class. $\varepsilon_i$ is the error term.
+Attitude represents for attitude toward income inequality. $P{Attitude_i}$ is the probability of respondents agree on attitude toward income inequality at level i. $\beta_0$ is the intercept. $X_j$ is the set of variables including Gender, Age, Political party, Education, Supervision, Family income, and Class. $\varepsilon_i$ is the error term.
 Moreover, squared value of Age is also included in the model in order to cater for possible curvilinear effects in the relationship between these variables and Attitude toward income inequality (Austen, 2002).

-One potential issue in cross-sectional data is that error terms' variances are not equal which may lead to a statistically insignificant coefficient or misleading inferences.
-As such, White's robust standard error procedure is utilized.
-In addition, the investigation demonstrated that the foregoing model could encounter the issue of multicollinearity when both variables - Class and Family income - are included at the same time.
+One potential issue in cross-sectional data is that error terms' variances are not equal which may lead to statistically insignificant coefficient or misleading inferences.
+As such, White's robust standard error procedure is addition. utilized.
+In the investigation demonstrated that the foregoing model could encounter the issue of multicollinearity when both variables - Class and Family income - are included at the same time.
 The association between Class and Family income could be the case as a matter of questions utilized in the survey.
-Therefore, the dependent variable - Attitude toward income inequality - is regressed on Family income and Class separately.
-The results are reported in Table 2 and Table 3, respectively.
+Therefore, the dependent variable -Attitude toward income inequality - is regressed on Family income and Class separately.
+The results are reported in the Table 2 and Table 3, respectively.

-Table 1A description of variables
+A description of variables

 Variable Description Dependent variable Attitude toward income inequality Measuring income inequality.
-It is in a form of 10-point Likert-type scale 1: Income should be made more equal 10: We need larger income differences as incentive for individual effort Independent variable Gender Respondent's gender by observation 1: Male 0: Female Age Respondent's age Measuring the highest education level attended by respondent 1: No formal education.
+It is in a form of 10-point Likert-type scale 1: Income should be made more equal 10: We need larger income differences as incentive for individual effort Independent variable Gender espondent's gender by observation Male Female Age Respondent's age Education Measuring the highest education level attended by respondent 1: No formal education.
 2: Incomplete primary school.
 3: Complete primary school.
-Education 4: Incomplete secondary school: technical/ vocational type.
+4: Incomplete secondary school: technical/ vocational type.
 5: Complete secondary school: technical/ vocational type.
 6: Incomplete secondary school: university-preparatory type.
 7: Complete secondary school: university-preparatory type.
 8: Some university-level education, without degree.

-Variable Description

 9: University - level education, with degree.

-Scale of family income

-Family income 1: Lowest group.
+Family income Scale of family income 1: Lowest group.
 10: Highest group.

-Being a member of a political party

-Political party 0: Don't belong.

-Fonucai party 1: Inactive member.

-2: Active member.

-Supervise or used to supervise other people at word
+Political party Being a member of a political party0: Don't belong.1: Inactive member.2: Active member.
+Supervision Supervise or used to supervise other people at word 1: Yes 0: No Class Measuring respondent's social class 1: Upper class.
+2: Upper middle class.
+3: Lower middle class.

-Supervision 1: Yes

-0: No

-Measuring respondent's social class

-1: Upper class.

-Class 2: Upper middle class.

-Class 3: Lower middle class.

 4: Working class.
 5: Lower class.

-Source: World Values Survey
+Source: World Values Survey.